Welcome to The Alley.

 Would you believe us if we said The Alley was inspired by an old garage?

-Friendly DJ battles would erupt with judges awarding points to the best selection of music.
-These battles of the best have been the inspiration for the likes of Little George Harris, Al Carter-Bey, Herb Kent, and other popular disc jockeys to carry on the tradition of DJ battles.
+Friendly DJ battles would erupt, with judges awarding points to the best selection of music.
+These battles of the best have inspired the likes of Little George Harris, Al Carter-Bey, Herb Kent, and other popular disc jockeys to carry on the tradition of DJ battles.
 Eventually, live musicians joined the sets – the first of whom was saxophonist Jimmy Ellis.
-No matter who was part of the set, three things remained consistent from week to week: the music was loud, the energy was electric, and the party went well into the night.
+No matter who was part of the set, three things remained consistent weekly: the music was loud, the energy was electric, and the party went well into the night.

-In addition to providing musical respite, The Alley Club occasionally served as a place for community issues to be addressed.
-Above all, though, it was about good times and the love of music – and that’s what we hope to emulate.
+In addition to providing musical respite, The Alley Club occasionally served as a place to address community issues.
+Above all, though, it was about good times and the love of music—and that’s what we hope to emulate.

 About our partners: